MileHacker Logo

 • Arras features no cable cars, funiculars, or other unique local transport systems of this kind.

-• Its flat terrain and city layout do not necessitate such transportation modes.
+• Its flat terrain and city layout do not necessitate such means of transportation.

 • This allows for a focus on more traditional travel inside the city.